Tarmean/term-utils.nvim/Readme.md

 #### Misc

-`:Term!` works like term, but cd's to the directory of the current file.
+`:Term!` works like term, but doesn't cd to the current file.

 `:RTerm` works like `:Term`, but uses fugitive to run in the current git project root.
 Example: